Peabody, Kansas: 20th century

-There has been numerous floods during the history of Peabody.
+There have been numerous floods during the history of Peabody.
 In June and July 1951, due to heavy rains, rivers and streams flooded numerous cities in Kansas, including Peabody.
 Many reservoirs and levees were built in Kansas as part of a response to the Great Flood of 1951.

 The community gradually increased in size as a commuter town to support aircraft industries in Wichita during World War II and Soviet Union Cold War years.
-Over time, the aircraft industry worker requirement has shrank, thus has their influence on numerous commuter towns.
+Over time the aircraft industry worker requirement has shrank, thus has their influence on numerous commuter towns.
 Another gradual impact on the community has been the decrease in the size of farm families.
 Over time as farm equipment has increased in size, so has it decreased the number of family farms in the area, because fewer people are required to farm larger amounts of land.
 Fewer farms families has led to a gradual decrease in children at local schools.
 Peabody, like most rural towns, has seen a gradual loss of population due to rural flight to larger cities.

-The community has always had great pride in celebrating and promoting its past.
-Three centennials, Kansas centennial in 1961, Peabody centennial in 1971, United States Bicentennial in 1976, caused surges of historic pride, which eventually led to the creation of the Peabody Main Street Association (PMSA) in 1989 and the Peabody Community Foundation (PCF).
+The community has long had great pride in celebrating and promoting its past.
+Three centennials, the Kansas centennial in 1961, the Peabody centennial in 1971, and the United States Bicentennial in 1976 caused surges of historic pride.
+It led to the creation of the Peabody Main Street Association (PMSA) in 1989 and the Peabody Community Foundation (PCF).
 The Peabody Main Street Association has won numerous awards since it was founded.

 In 1998, the downtown area of Peabody was placed on the National Register of Historic Places (NRHP), and known as the Peabody Downtown Historic District.
 Peabody had four previous listings on the NRHP: Peabody Historical Library Museum (in 1973), Peabody Township Library (in 1987), J.S.
 Schroeder Building (in 1991), and W.H.
 Morgan House (in 1996).

 21st century

 In 2010, the Peabody Main Street Association received 5 state awards.
-In the same year, the Keystone-Cushing Pipeline (Phase II) was constructed 4.5 mi east of Peabody, north to south through Marion County, with much controversy over road damage, tax exemption, and environmental concerns (if a leak ever occurs).
+In the same year, the Keystone-Cushing Pipeline (Phase II) was constructed 4.5 mi east of Peabody, north to south through Marion County.
+There was quite a bit of controversy over road damage, tax exemption, and environmental concerns (if a leak ever occurs).

 In 2012, the Peabody City Park was placed on the National Register of Historic Places (NRHP), the sixth in Peabody.